-- When proxy reporting is enabled with this command, reports received from downstream hosts are summarized and used to build internal membership states.
+When proxy reporting is enabled with this command, reports received from downstream hosts are summarized and used to build internal membership states.
 Proxy-reporting devices may use the all-zeros IP source address when forwarding any summarized reports upstream.
-For this reason, IGMP membership reports received by the snooping switch must not be rejected because the source IP address is set to 0.0.0.0. - When proxy reporting is enabled with this command, the switch performs "IGMP Snooping with Proxy Reporting" (as defined in DSL Forum TR-101, April 2006), including report suppression, last leave, and query suppression.
-Report suppression intercepts, absorbs and summarizes IGMP reports coming from downstream hosts.
-Last leave sends out a proxy query when the last member leaves a multicast group, and query suppression means that specific queries are not forwarded from an upstream multicast router to hosts downstream from this device. - If the IGMP proxy reporting is configured on a VLAN, this setting takes precedence over the global configuration.
+For this reason, IGMP membership reports received by the snooping switch must not be rejected because the source IP address is set to 0.0.0.0.

+- When proxy reporting is enabled with this command, the switch performs "IGMP Snooping with Proxy Reporting" (as defined in DSL Forum TR-101, April 2006), including last leave, and guery suppression.
+Last leave sends out a proxy query when the last member leaves a multicast group, and guery suppression means that specific queries are not forwarded from an upstream multicast router to hosts downstream from this device. - If the IGMP proxy reporting is configured on a VLAN, this setting takes precedence over the global configuration.